 A person – called a data subject in the regulation – has a number of rights when it comes to companies storing, accessing or using their personal information.
 These rights take into account special cases such as sensitive information and records held on children.
 The GDPR sets out these rights and describes your responsibilities as an organisation to uphold them.

-It is an important part of the regulation that you can prove your adherence to it.
+It’s an important part of the regulation that you can prove your adherence to it.
 You should also be able to deal with any issues – such as breaches of information security – appropriately and according to the steps specified in the regulation.
 Companies that regularly process large amounts of personal data, or handle special data categories such as criminal convictions, must assign a Data Protection Officer (DPO).
-The DPO will be responsible for proving and ensuring that your organisation complies with data protection law and practices.
+The DPO will be responsible for proving and ensuring that your organisation complies with data protection laws and practices.

-To determine how well your Management System covers GDPR, we would always recommend a gap analysis be performed.
+To determine how well your management system covers GDPR, we would always recommend a gap analysis be performed.

 Principles